-Mara Adamitz Scrupe is an interdisciplinary artist whose work investigates the strong ties that bind people to one another and the ways in which profound knowledge and love of place can impact protection of imperiled lands
+Mara Adamitz Scrupe is an interdisciplinary artist whose art work and writing investigates the strong ties that bind people to one another through profound knowledge and love of “place”.

 Her installations, artist books and documentaries explore positive ways people can impact and ultimately protect imperiled lands, environments and communities.